-In this our West Central Publishing Union field trip, third-grade students depart on a two-hour storytelling adventure where they imagine characters, develop settings, and devise action-packed plots.
+In our West Central Publishing Union field trip, third grade students depart on a two-hour storytelling adventure where they imagine characters, develop settings, and devise action-packed plots.
 The field trip culminates in each student receiving a personalized, bound book and the accomplishment of becoming a published writer.

 Volunteers guide students in their writing experience, acting as encouraging tutors.
 Our resident editor, the unseen Penelope Bucket, and her stubborn sidekick hippopotamus, Snoz, interact with students and push their imaginative story-telling abilities.

-We have a limited number of field trips for October 2017 through June 2018, and are currently ONLY working with third-grade classes at West Central elementary schools.
+We are currently ONLY working with third-grade classes at West Central elementary schools.
 If you are a third-grade teacher in West Central, use the link below to submit your request.

 FIELD TRIP LOGISTICS